Built for anything: how to encourage more women into entrepreneurship

 However, even in 2021, men account for over four in five (86%) executive directors on the boards of the UK’s top companies – which leaves few senior-level female role models for aspiring women in business.
 When you have high hopes of reaching the top, a lack of diverse images of success can be discouraging.

 The future of female entrepreneurship is very bright.
 I am inspired every day by the innovation, resilience and tenacity of the female leaders I work with at EO.
-I want to see more female leaders like Lauren Messiah, CEO of School of Style, who is advancing the cause of entrepreneurs of colour, women and members of the LGBTQIA+ community within our network, and Sara Blakey, the founder of Spanx, whose passion for supporting women entrepreneurs through the Sara Blakey Foundation inspires us all.
+I want to see more role models like Roberta Elizondo, the 25-year-old 2021 Champion of EO’s Global Student Entrepreneur Awards (GSEA), who led her travel business through an international pandemic alongside her studies.
+And I want to see more female leaders like Lauren Messiah, CEO of School of Style, who is advancing the cause of entrepreneurs of colour, women and members of the LGBTQIA+ community within our network and Sara Blakey, the founder of Spanx, whose passion for supporting women entrepreneurs through the Sara Blakey Foundation inspires us all.

-As a society, we must recognise and celebrate these leaders.
+Just as EO encourages connections between inspiring women in our community, as a society we must recognise and celebrate these leaders.
 It is vital that we provide them with the platforms they need to share their strength and confidence with the next generation of women in business.

 One of the most powerful ways to build an open environment for aspiring businesswomen is to put time, effort and energy into developing their skills.
 There is no one size fits all approach, we need a variety of opportunities, including workshops, incubators (which provide start-ups with the tools and funding they need to succeed) and education initiatives.
 Access to the skills, knowledge and opportunities required to run a successful business, we can dramatically increase the number of women who are empowered to bring their business plans to life.

 At EO, we recently partnered with WEConnect International, a global non-profit that connects women-owned businesses to buyers in the local and global marketplace, providing them with opportunities to grow and scale their businesses.
+We have already seen huge demand from our members for our educational workshops, with WEConnect, which will open up opportunities for personal and business growth.
 Partnerships like this will help transform the world of business as we work to provide more specialised support for female entrepreneurs, and I would encourage all organisations to seek out opportunities like this and to make a real difference for women.